quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-demo-ui.md

 ## Locating and deploying the Sentiment Demo UI

-The following steps demonstrate how to select the demo UI Sample and deploy it to your Quix workspace.
+The following steps demonstrate how to select the demo UI Sample and deploy it to your Quix environment.

 Follow these steps to deploy the prebuilt UI: